Qualifications and options

 - To enroll in the following two-subject Bachelor of Arts degree programs also requires knowledge of foreign languages:

-- With regard to the examination for teaching English and French both require very good knowledge of the respective language
+- With regard to the examination for teaching English and French both require very good knowledge of the respective language, some teaching degree programs also require knowledge of Latin.

 For the exact languages and requirements, check the exam regulation (only available in German) and each subject's admission requirements.